- Docs Home

 SQL Prepare Execution Plan Cache

-queries.
+TiDB supports execution plan caching for Prepare and Execute queries.
 This includes both forms of prepared statements:

 - Using the

-protocol features. - Using the SQL statements
+COM_STMT_PREPAREandCOM_STMT_EXECUTEprotocol features. - Using the SQL statements

 The TiDB optimizer handles these two types of queries in the same way: when preparing, the parameterized query is parsed into an AST (Abstract Syntax Tree) and cached; in later execution, the execution plan is generated based on the stored AST and specific parameter values.

-statement checks whether the current query can use the execution plan cache, and if the query can use it, then put the generated execution plan into a cache implemented by LRU (Least Recently Used) linked list.
-In the subsequent Execute
+When the execution plan cache is enabled, in the first execution every Prepare statement checks whether the current query can use the execution plan cache, and if the query can use it, then put the generated execution plan into a cache implemented by LRU (Least Recently Used) linked list.
+In the subsequent Execute queries, the execution plan is obtained from the cache and checked for availability.
+If the check succeeds, the step of generating an execution plan is skipped.
+Otherwise, the execution plan is regenerated and saved in the cache.

-statement meets any of the following conditions, the query or the plan is not cached:
+In the current version of TiDB, if a Prepare statement meets any of the following conditions, the query or the plan is not cached:

 - The query contains SQL statements other than

-. - The query accesses partitioned tables or temporary tables, or a table that contains generated columns.
+SELECT,UPDATE,INSERT,DELETE,Union,Intersect, andExcept. - The query accesses partitioned tables or temporary tables, or a table that contains generated columns.

 - The query contains sub-queries, such as